7 Must-Try Fort Wayne, Indiana Restaurants

 Welcome to Follow the Piper!
 Discover interesting destinations, and practical planning tips for packing more travel into your everyday life.

-Our founder and author, Amy Piper, is a freelance travel writer, blogger, photographer, and author specializing in luxury and multi-generational travel.
+Our founder and author, Amy Piper, is a freelance travel writer, blogger, photographer, and author specializing in traveling through a food lens and multi-generational travel.
 She is a native Michigander who travels through the lens of a food lover and has been to 41 countries and 45 states.

 WHERE IN THE WOLRD IS PIPER NOW?